JayWood/the-seo-framework/readme.txt

 * What I found is that an if-statement looks passes if the value is a boolean.
 So converting any value to a boolean will improve its speed.
 * I also found that strict false checks are faster than using an exclamation mark.
 E.g. `false === $thing` is faster than `! $thing`, as the latter flips the boolean, which requires processing power.
 * These methodologic improvements have put into effect throughout the whole plugin, with this you will notice an extremely minor performance improvement.
 But every little bit matters in a framework.
+* Because this plugin has grown massively in size in this update, the memory use has been increased by a negligible 500kiB.
+* The netto outcome of this plugin's performance in this update is about 0%, this is because many more items are being rendered, even though overall performance has been improved.

-**For developers - Doing it Right:**
+**For developers - Refactoring classes:**

-* The class `AutoDescription_DoingItRight` has been greatly refactored to improve performance and maintainability.
+* The classes `AutoDescription_DoingItRight`, `AutoDescription_Generate_Description`, `AutoDescription_Generate_Url`, `AutoDescription_Generate_Ldjson`, and `AutoDescription_Generate_Title` have been greatly refactored to improve performance and maintainability.
-* This class affects and outputs the SEO Bar.
-* The SEO Bar initialization functions have maintained their handling.
+* All initialization functions have maintained their initial behaviour.

 **Detailed log:**

-**Many, many minor changes did not make it to the detailed log.
-For example, when a new function has been added to check for a state, the use of it goes throughout the plugin, effectively added many changes.**

 ***There are a lot more changes in this update which did not make it to this page.
 Please refer to [the detailed changelog](https://theseoframework.com/?p=xxx).***

+**Many, many other - both minor and major - changes did not make it to the detailed log.
+For example, when a new function has been added to check for a state, the use of it goes throughout the plugin, effectively added many changes.**

 *What do you think of this change?
 Let me know on [Slack](https://wordpress.slack.com/messages/@cybr/) (no support questions there, please)!*

+**About: Support and Social Requests**

+* I've noticed a great increase in both friend/connection requests and support questions through Facebook and LinkedIn.
+* I do not accept these friend requests, as my Facebook page is for friends only.
+* I do not accept these connection requests, as my LinkedIn page is for people I worked with only.
+* Please do not send me a mail through the contact form on `theseoframework.com` unless explicitely asked for or referred to.
+This form is for personal and/or data sensitive support only.
+I will reply, but it feels like wasted time, see next two points.
+* Please refer to the [Support Forums](https://wordpress.org/support/plugin/autodescription) for all your support questions, I'd be glad to help you out!
+* This way, everyone can benefit from these support questions.

 **For everyone:**
 /